napari feature classifier

 Export classifier results¶

-- To export the training data and the results of the classifier, define an Export Name (full path to an output file or just a filename ending in .csv) where the results of the classifier shall be saved
+- To export the training data and the results of the classifier, define an Export Name (full path to an output file or just a filename ending in .csv) where the results of the classifier shall be saved.
+It defaults to the layer name for the selected layer in the last directory you chose (or the current working directory if none was chosen so far)

-Export Classifier Result(Just selecting a filename is not enough, you need to click the export button)
+Export Classifier Result(Just selecting a filename is not enough, you need to click the export button).
+This will export the predictions for the currently selected layer.

 - The results of the classifier are save in a csv file.
-The first two columns are index columns: path describes the Feature Path used (and allows you to understand which image / feature dataframe a result is from) and label is an integer of the label object within that image.
-The predict column contains predictions of the classifier for all objects (except those that contained NaNs in their feature data) and the train column contains the annotations you made (0 for unclassified objects, 1, 2, 3 or 4 for the classes)
+The label is an integer of the label object within that image.
+The prediction column contains predictions of the classifier for all objects (except those that contained NaNs in their feature data) and the annotation column contains the annotations you made (NaN for unclassified objects, -1 for objects you deselected, 1 - 9 for the classes)

 - Install jupyter-lab (